aj-medianet/energy-usage-app/README.md

 This story requires our progressive web app to display first time login fields and the ability for biometric input capability later in development

-- [ ] Create a basic interface for user to enter basic information. (/Signup)
+- [X] Create a basic interface for user to enter basic information. (/Signup)

 - [ ] Create hashing function for storing user password

-- [ ] Add dummy buttons for later implementation of biometric login

 ---